Joey Saputo

-Giuseppe "Joey" Saputo (born September 25, 1964) is a Canadian businessman and the president of CF Montréal soccer team he founded in 1992, and Saputo Stadium, named after his family's dairy products company Saputo Inc. He is also the chairman of the Italian football club Bologna FC 1909.
+Giuseppe "Joey" Saputo (born September 25, 1964) is a Canadian businessman, the president of CF Montréal soccer team he founded in 1992, and owner of Saputo Stadium, named for his family's dairy products company Saputo Inc. He is also the chairman of the Italian football club Bologna.

 Family

 Saputo is the son of Emanuele "Lino" Saputo, the founder, former chairman & CEO, and majority shareholder of Saputo Inc., a Canadian dairy products company that also markets a range of other items including spaghetti sauce.
-Saputo previously owned Vachon Inc., the snack company responsible for the Jos.
-Louis dessert.
+Saputo previously owned Vachon Inc., the snack company responsible for the Jos Louis dessert.
 Joey Saputo has four sons.

 Career

 Saputo Inc.

-In 1985 Saputo began working for the family business, Saputo Inc., a dairy processing company founded by his father Lino Saputo in 1954.
+In 1985, Saputo began working for the family business, Saputo Inc., a dairy processing company founded by his father Lino Saputo in 1954.
 In 1990, he was promoted to president and chief operating officer of the Dairy Products Division for the United States.
 After occupying various positions within the organization, he was named Senior Vice President of Commercial and Business Development in January 2004.